Happening this week in York and Chester counties

 Reunions

 ▪ Rock Hill High School Class of 1972 45th reunion, 6-11 p.m.
 April 8 at Robert Beaty’s Barn.
-Contact Jane Jackson at janejack1@gmail.com or the Facebook page Rock Hill High School Class of 1972
+Details: janejack1@gmail.com or the Facebook page Rock Hill High School Class of 1972.

 ▪ Northwestern High School Class of 1997 20th reunion March 24-25.
 The event includes a family day and reunion party.
 Volunteers are needed to help at the events.
 RSVP: nwhs97reunion@gmail.com.